peterleimbach/peterleimbach.github.io/docs/cycling-with-AAPS.md

 Since I assume that experienced top athletes with T1D who use AAPS are unlikely to look it up here, I deliberately set the bar low for ourselves when writing and for you when reading and using it, so that kopefully many people can benefit from it.

-To be concrete and give you something you can test yourself I arrange the explanaiton around a concrete example and explain to you they action, reactions and effects.
-This is one the one hand critical as my settings may not be the same as yours but on the other hand if I would only write some generic blah blah blah here it would not help either.
+To be concrete and give you something you can test yourself I arrange the explanaiton around a concrete example and explain to you they actions, reactions and effects.
+This is on the one hand critical as my settings may not be the same as yours.
+On the other hand if I would only write some generic blah blah blah here it would not help you either.

 !!! note annotation "take a friend with you - at least on your first trials"

     A gerneral good idea can be to take a good friend with you on the first rides who knows you and what to do if your going low - just in case.

     This is especially important if you are not experienced in T1D.

     Always keep in mind please: arrival comes before speed!
-Safety for you and the others in road traffic is very, very important.
+Safety for you and the others in road traffic is the top priotrity.

 ## Example